abrahamjuliot/creepjs/README.md

 ## Browser Prediction
 - A prediction is made to decrypt the browser vendor, version, renderer, engine, system, device and gpu
 - This prediction does not affect the fingerprint
-- Data is auto matched to fingerprint ids gathered from `WorkerNavigator.userAgent` and other stable metrics
+- Data is auto matched to fingerprints gathered from `WorkerNavigator.userAgent` and other stable fingerprints
 - Decoded samples from the server are auto computed or manually reviewed
 - Each sample goes through a number of client and server checks before it is considered trustworthy
 - Samples that are poisoned can self learn and heal themselves